redbrogdon/gemini_cli_instructions/github_summary/instructions-for-combined-report.md

 This document outlines the comprehensive, step-by-step process for generating a report that details pull request activity over a particular period of time across multiple GitHub repositories (this is called a "combined report").
 Follow these instructions carefully to ensure accuracy and efficiency.

-These are the GitHub repos that should be included in the combined report are:
+These are the GitHub repos that should be included in the combined report:

 * flutter/flutter
 * flutter/packages